 The Honeywell HUL520B was a close runner-up to its sibling, garnering a top score of 8 out of 10 in this metric.
 It has a wide, nearly 4-inch opening that allows for easy scrubbing access.
 There are some nooks and crannies around the ultrasonic unit, but generally, you can scrub everything without too much maneuvering.

-Both the PureGuardian H1250 and the Levoit LV600HH scored 7 out of 10 in this metric.
-These models require a bit more focused scrubbing than the Honeywell HCM-350 to make sure every crevice is clean, but they're not particularly annoying in that regard.
+The Levoit LV600HH scored 7 out of 10 in this metric.
+This model requires a bit more focused scrubbing than the Honeywell HCM-350 to make sure every crevice is clean, but it's not particularly annoying in that regard.

 Earning scores of 6 out of 10 and just verging into 'oh crap I need to clean that thing' were the TaoTronics TT-AH002, the Crane Drop, and the Sunpentown SPT SU-4010.
 These products have smaller openings and more crowded internal construction, making both access and scrubbing every surface more difficult.
 It can be done, but it requires some hand yoga and maybe even sacrificing a toothbrush to the humidifier cleanliness deities.

 Starting off the list of models that are almost too hard to clean to be worthwhile is the Pure Ultrasonic, which earned a 5 out of 10 in this metric.
 Its cleaning difficulty arises from the small tank opening, which necessitates some creative toothbrush and/or chopstick use in order to get every surface scrubbed.
 The Everlast Comfort Ultrasonic also earned a 5 out of 10.
 It has a bigger opening, but has lots of little crevices where mold can hide.